-Indeed, $C_{\rm BS}$ gives an explicit formula for the price in the case with constant volatility.
-In the situation with a stochastic volatility as considered here no explicit pricing formula exists.
-However, as shown in Eq. (\ref{def:Qt}) we can get an asymptotic expression for the price in the case with the stochastic volatility in Eq. (\ref{def:stochmodel0}) as a correction to $Q_t^{(0)}(x)$, the Black-Scholes price evaluated at the effective or ``homogenized'' volatility $\bar\sigma$.
-Here, we show that this corrected price takes on a rather simple generic form in the two parameters, relative time to maturity and moneyness.
-This representation then leads to a simple representation for the implied volatility as we show below. \rc{ The long-range character of the volatility fluctuations indeed has a strong impact on the form of the implied volatility and this observation is important in a calibration context. }
+Indeed, $C_{\rm BS}$ gives an explicit formula for the price when volatility is constant.
+In the case with stochastic volatility as considered here, no explicit pricing formula exists.
+As shown in Eq.~(\ref{def:Qt}), however, we can get an asymptotic expression for the price in the case with the stochastic volatility model (\ref{def:stochmodel0}) as a correction to $Q_t^{(0)}(x)$, the Black--Scholes price evaluated at the effective, or ``homogenized'', volatility $\bar\sigma$.
+Here, we show that this corrected price takes on a rather simple, generic form in the two parameters: relative time to maturity and moneyness.
+This representation then leads to a simple representation for the implied volatility, as we show below.
+The long-range character of the volatility fluctuations indeed has a strong impact on the form of the implied volatility, and this observation is important in a calibration context.

-We denote the time to maturity by $\tau=T-t$ and we introduce the characteristic diffusion time $\bar\tau = 2/\overline{\sigma}^2$ and the dimensionless effective skewness factor:
+We denote the time to maturity by $\tau=T-t$, and we introduce the characteristic diffusion time $\bar\tau = 2/\overline{\sigma}^2$ and the dimensionless effective skewness factor